siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 **Status Report Settings
 ***Status report interval (disable = 0)
 ***Status report parameters (Settable in JSON only - see JSON mode for details)

+## Background
+Configuration is as simple as we could make it given the following features, assumptions, and constraints:

+* Supports 6 gcode axes (XYZABC)
+* Has 4 on-board motors and is designed so that multiple TinyG boards can be networked to drive more than 4 motors
+* Implements controlled jerk motion (and therefore needs to be configurable for it)
+* Treats each axis' contribution to the dynamics independently (i.e. dynamics are not set globaly for the machine)
+* Can be used for cartesian or non-cartesian kinematics - ie. you can't safely assume that motors and axes and axes are motors.
+* Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.

 == Displaying Settings  ==